Materials-Consortia/OPTIMADE/optimade.rst

     * :val:`"float"` then :field:`type` is `"number"`.
     * :val:`"timestamp"` then :field:`type` is `"string"`.

-  - A list where the first item MUST be the string above (correlated to the field :field:`x-optimade-type` in the same way) and the second item MUST be the string :val:`"null"`.
+  - A list where the first item MUST be the string described above (correlated to the field :field:`x-optimade-type` in the same way) and the second item MUST be the string :val:`"null"`.

 ..